dylan-lang/dylan-programming-book/source/macros.rst

 expect function-like behavior, and may be surprised if there are multiple or out-of-order evaluations of macro parameters.

-#. *Comparison with C:* Because it is more difficult to introduce local
+.. topic:: Comparison with C:

-   variables in C macros than it is in Dylan macros, most C programmers simply adopt the discipline of never using an expression with side effects as an argument to a macro.
+   Because it is more difficult to introduce local variables in C macros than it is in Dylan macros, most C programmers simply adopt the discipline of never using an expression with side effects as an argument to a macro.
 The problem of multiple or out-of-order evaluations of macro parameters is inherent in all macro systems, although some macro systems make it easier to handle.

 Constraints